ombulabs/blog/_posts/2018-12-20-notes-from-the-complete-guide-to-rails-performance-workshop.md

 <img src="/blog/assets/images/railsperf/09-frames.png" alt="Watch your page load in different frames" >

-We made the mistake of loading our spreadsheet near the end of the page, not near the beginning (before the JavaScript is loaded) so for a split second our page looks like plain text without any style in it.
+We made the mistake of loading our spreadsheet near the end of the page, not near the beginning (before the JavaScript assets are loaded) so for a split second our page looks like plain text without any style in it.

 <img src="/blog/assets/images/railsperf/10-head-css.png" alt="Stylesheets should load before Javascript - Source code example" >